-Opening your studio is critical to your business and important for your students.
-As you open, take care to protect yourself, your teachers, and your dancers.
-No one has all the answers.
-We believe, however, the information provided here will help keep you and yours safe as we await the vaccine.
+Safely reopening your dance studio is critical to your business and your students.
+As you open, you’ll need to take precautions to protect yourself, your teachers and your dancers.
+No one has all the answers, but you can take some steps to stay as safe as possible while we await a vaccine and more coronavirus information.

 COVID-19 Safety Protocols

-These recommendations are the latest understanding we have.
-They have been culled from the Task Force on Dancers’ Health Report sponsored by Dance USA; interviews with the technical director of a major chemical company that manufactures disinfectants that kill COVID19; and Dr. Bonnie Simmons, Chair of Prohealth Urgent Care in New York, who has headed up task forces responding to Ebola and COVID 19.
+We’ve culled these recommendations from the Task Force on Dancers’ Health Report sponsored by Dance USA, interviews with the technical director of a major chemical company that manufactures disinfectants that kill COVID-19 and Dr. Bonnie Simmons, chair of Prohealth Urgent Care in New York, who has headed up task forces responding to Ebola and COVID-19.

-For medical advice please contact your physician.
-Protocols on dealing with COVID19 are changing frequently as we learn more about the disease.
+For medical advice, please contact your physician.
+Protocols on dealing with COVID-19 are evolving rapidly as we learn more about the disease.
 Please be on the lookout for updates from reliable sources only.

 We do know that fresh air is better than being in a contained space.
-For a while there was conversation about should you wear or not wear a mask.
+Early on, there was some confusion about whether you should wear a mask.
 This discussion is over.
 Wear a mask, especially in close quarters, to do your part and prevent the spread.

-- Hand sanitizer for everyone coming into and going out of the studio.
-In addition once or twice during class (perhaps at the end of barre work).
+- Hand sanitizer: Everyone coming into and going out of the studio should use hand sanitizer.
+Consider reapplying once or twice during class, perhaps at the end of barre work.

-- Social distancing.
-We have all heard about six feet apart, but when you are dancing you need to be 10 feet apart as exertion causes heavier breathing.
-6 feet is fine at the ballet barre.
+- Social distancing: We have all heard of staying 6 feet apart, but when you are dancing, you may need to remain 10 feet apart, as exertion causes heavier breathing.
+Staying 6 feet apart is acceptable at the ballet barre.

-- Disinfecting all surfaces.
-Floors once or twice a day.
-Ballet barres, door knobs and all surfaces dancers and teachers may touch must be sanitized before and after all classes.
+- Disinfect all surfaces: Clean the floors once or twice a day.
+Sanitize ballet barres, doorknobs and all surfaces dancers and teachers may touch before and after all classes.

 What to Do to Limit Risk of Spread